rdmaw/SoulsSpeedruns-Save-Organizer/README.md

 rm -rf SoulsSpeedruns-Save-Organizer
 ```

-To see the list of commands, cd into the cloned directory and run `make help`

-The original README begins below this line
+The README from the official repo begins below this line

 ---